mreider/agilemarkdown/docs/index.md

 3. A way to edit files, in a browser, for web users who don't know git or use text editors
 4. A way to organize external ideas, label things, send comments via email, track velocity, etc.

+## Downloading the latest CLI

+You can download the latest CLI from the releases page [here](https://github.com/mreider/agilemarkdown/releases).

 ## Compiling the CLI from source

 To install the CLI from source tool you need to have [GO](https://golang.org/doc/install) installed.